mobxjs/mobx/docs/api.md

 If `data` is a primitive value, _complex_ object or function, a _[reactive getter/setter](#reactive-getter-setter)_ will be returned.

 For plain objects, a plain object with reactive properties will be returned.
 View functions inside the object will become reactive properties of the object.
 Their `this` will be bound to the object.
-New values assigned to one of its properties will by default be made reactive as well.
-But new properties that are added to the object won't be reactive.
-To add reactive properties later, use `extendReactive`.

 For arrays an [reactive array](#reactive-array) will be returned.